ViktorJp/VPNMON-R2/README.md

 25. Added the NordVPN "Recommended Servers" functionality, giving you access to the closest, fastest, lowest latency servers to you!
 26. Added the "Round Robin" method of picking your VPN slots!
 27. Integrated with KILLMON and showing integrity status within the UI
+28. Added AirVPN support!
+29. Added Remote Reboot -- using a simple command in an internet-accessible file, you can remotely reset the VPN or reboot your router!
+30. Added Auto Start after a router reboot...
+VPNMON-R2 will now run in the screen environment automatically.

 What if I'm not running VPNMGR/NordVPN(PIA/WeVPN)/Skynet?
 ---------------------------------------------------------